Ummler/obsidian-auto-correct-capitals/README.md

 # Obsidian AutoCorrect Plugin

 This plugin automatically fixes common capitalization errors in your Obsidian notes.
 It specifically targets words where the first two letters are mistakenly capitalized (e.g., `HAllo` instead of `Hallo`) and corrects them.
-In addition, a new feature ensures that for list items, the first letter of the first word is always capitalized.
+Additionally, new features ensure that list items are formatted correctly and that both codeblocks and math expressions (LaTeX) are protected from auto-correction.

 ## Features

 - **Automatic Correction**
-  The plugin detects words where the first two letters are uppercase and the third letter is lowercase, and it automatically corrects them (e.g., `HAllo` → `Hallo`).
+  The plugin detects words where the first two letters are uppercase and the third letter is lowercase, automatically correcting them (e.g., `HAllo` → `Hallo`).

 - **Exclusion List**
-  You can specify a list of words (separated by commas) that should be excluded from any corrections.
+  You can specify a list of words (comma separated) that should be excluded from any corrections.

 - **Optimize List Items**
-  When the "Capitalize First Letter in List" option is enabled, any line that begins with `- ` will have the first letter of the following word capitalized.
+  When the "Capitalize First Letter in List" option is enabled, any line starting with `- ` will have the first letter of the following word automatically capitalized.
   **Example:**
   - Before:
     ```
     - hallo
     ```
   - After:
     ```
     - Hallo
     ```
-  In addition, if the word is incorrectly capitalized (e.g., `- HAllo`), the plugin will also correct the second letter to lowercase.
+  Additionally, if a list item is incorrectly capitalized (e.g., `- HAllo`), the plugin will correct it to `- Hallo`.

 - **Codeblock Protection**
-  No changes are made within codeblocks (either fenced or inline).
+  The plugin detects fenced codeblocks and inline code (using backticks) and skips any corrections within these areas.

+- **Mathblock Protection**
+  The plugin now also detects LaTeX math expressions – both inline (delimited by `$...$`) and block math (delimited by `$$...$$`) – and leaves them unchanged.
+This prevents auto-correction of mathematical notations.

 - **Trigger on Various Characters**
-  Corrections are triggered by specific punctuation characters or by pressing Enter.
-When Enter is pressed, the plugin checks the previous line for correction even in lists or quotes.
+  Corrections are triggered by specific punctuation characters (e.g., space, period, comma, etc.) or by pressing Enter.
+When Enter is pressed, the plugin checks the previous line for corrections (even in lists or quotes).

 ## Installation